Close Menu

 Balancing turnover and deviation from targets

-While calendar-based rebalancing enforces discipline, it may lead to higher portfolio turnover compared to threshold-based methods.
+While calendar-based rebalancing enforces discipline, it may result in higher portfolio turnover than threshold-based methods.
 This can increase transaction costs and tax liabilities.
 Conversely, less frequent rebalancing allows greater deviation from target allocations, potentially increasing risk.

-A detailed evaluation by Wellington Luxembourg Institutional highlights these trade-offs, emphasizing the importance of selecting a rebalancing frequency that balances portfolio drift with turnover costs.
+A detailed evaluation by Wellington Luxembourg Institutional highlights these trade-offs, emphasizing the importance of selecting a rebalancing frequency that strikes a balance between portfolio drift and turnover costs.

 Market conditions and timing